ibm-cloud-docs/watson-knowledge-studio/tutorials-create-ml-model.md

     If possible, use multiple user IDs for the machine learning model tasks in this tutorial (one Admin or Project Manager user ID, and at least two Human Annotator user IDs).
 Using multiple user IDs provides the most realistic simulation of an actual {{site.data.keyword.knowledgestudiofull}} workspace, where a project manager must coordinate and adjudicate annotation that is performed by multiple human annotators.
 However, if you have access to only a single user ID, you can still simulate most parts of the process.
     {: tip}

-    For information about user roles, see [User roles in {{site.data.keyword.knowledgestudioshort}}](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-roles).
+    For more information about user roles, see [User roles in {{site.data.keyword.knowledgestudioshort}}](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-roles).

 ## Results
 {: #tcmm-results}